Memory Pegs

 Practice makes perfect.
 As I said, I can easily do 100 items/words/actions/whatever and I will get 100% correct most times.

-This skill is to be used in presentations, notetaking, interviews, workplaces, homes and it will really help with EXAMS!!!!
+This skill can be used in presentations, note-taking, interviews, workplaces, and homes, and it will really help with EXAMS!!!!

 CREATE NEURAL PATHWAYS OF GOOD HABITS: